How Bright Peak Therapeutics Built their Procurement Process from the Ground Up

 • Complete control over the purchasing operations

-• 3-way match of POs, invoices, and receipts
+• 3-way matching for POs, invoices, and receipts

 • No invoice duplication or payment delays